JAlorL/Entitlement-system/README.md

 # Backend Entitlement System

 This is a backend system for managing dataset entitlements.
 The system allows Quantitative Traders to request access to datasets, which can be approved or rejected by Operations team members.
-The system is built with Node.js, TypeScript, and PostgreSQL, and can be run locally or using Docker.
+The system is built with Node, TypeScript, Sequelize and PostgreSQL, and can be run locally or using Docker.

 ## Table of Contents